sohailanwaralmani74/utility-tools/webp-to-png.md

 <h1>Convert WebP to PNG Online — Free WebP to PNG Converter</h1>

-<p>Need to convert <strong>WebP images into PNG</strong> quickly and easily?
-This free <strong>WebP to PNG converter</strong> lets you transform images instantly in your browser — no software, no registration, and no watermark.
+<p>Need to convert <strong>Webp images into PNG</strong> quickly and easily?
+This free <strong>Webp to PNG converter</strong> lets you transform images instantly in your browser — no software, no registration, and no watermark.
 It’s fast, secure, and works on any device.</p>

 <h2>What is a WebP to PNG Converter?</h2>
 <p>A WebP to PNG converter is a simple tool that <strong>changes WebP format into PNG</strong> while maintaining original quality.
 WebP is a modern image format that is highly compressed, while PNG is universal, lossless, and perfect for editing or sharing across platforms. <a href="https://iamrango.com/jpg-to-jpeg" style="color:#0066cc; text-decoration:underline;">JPG To JPEG Converter</a></li></p>